mit-rss/wall_follower_sim/README.md

 <br />

 ## Steps to Success
 How you implement the wall follower is entirely up to you.
+However, the basic idea is that you will subscribe to lidar data, compute an estimate of where the wall is relative to the car, compute a control command from that estimated location, and then publish the control command to move the car.
 However, these are some key tips we compiled that will set you in the right direction:

 * __One step at a time__: Begin by setting up your wall follower node so that it subscribes to laser messages and publishes steering commands.
 Make sure you can move the racecar at a constant speed and turning angle before working on your controller.
 * __Slice up the scan__: Only a subset of the laserscan points will be useful to you -- how you filter these points will ***significantly*** impact your wall follower's performance.
 Think carefully about which laserscan points matter -- should you threshold by angle? by distance? by x- and y- coordinate (relative to the `base_link` frame)?
 Seriously, draw it out (based on the test cases) and think it through.
 When filtering the laserscan points, Try to use [```numpy```](https://numpy.org/) operations rather than for loops in your code.
 [Multidimensional slicing](https://docs.scipy.org/doc/numpy-1.13.0/reference/arrays.indexing.html) and [broadcasting](https://docs.scipy.org/doc/numpy-1.13.0/user/basics.broadcasting.html) can make your code cleaner and much more efficient.